 Assessment Report for 2014-2015 Academic Year

-In 2015, the assessment team used the same scale and again found that the graduating (third-year) class met the threshold of achievement with an average score of 2.31.
-The second-year class was nearing proficiency, with a score of 1.96, and the first-year class scored 1.63.
+In 2016, the assessment team used the same scale and again found that the graduating (third-year) class exceeded the threshold of achievement with an average score of 2.80.
+The second-year class met the threshold of proficiency, with a score of 2.43, and the first-year class scored 2.07.

 Additional Assessment Tools

 The School of Divinity also assesses program outcomes by monitoring graduation rates and career placement statistics.
-Of the class graduating in 2014, 65% are currently employed in ministerial roles, including congregational and chaplaincy positions; 23% are employed in other fields of work, for example in public education as teachers or administrative roles in non-profits; and 12% are seeking permanent employment in their professional field.
+Of the class graduating in 2016: 77% of MDiv graduates are currently employed in ministry, education, the non-profit and for-profit sectors; 9% are pursuing further education; 8% are engaged in other activities; and 6% are seeking work.
+Half of those seeking work have just completed yearlong CPE residencies and are newly entering the job market.
 These data indicate that students meet hiring standards and educational requirements of potential employers in ministry contexts and are competitive as applicants for additional education beyond the MDiv and for diverse ministry jobs.
 The data indicate that students are meeting the expected threshold of achievement: ministerial positions are the usual outcome of a Master of Divinity degree, but the School also prepares students for a changing landscape in which more clergy are bi-vocational or exercise their skills in ministry in other roles.

-Additional demographic data for each graduating class is collected through the Graduating Student Questionnaire 2013-2014, which is administered through the Association for Theological Schools.
+Additional demographic data for each graduating class is collected through the Graduating Student Questionnaire, which is administered through the Association for Theological Schools.
 The Questionnaire provides information about student satisfaction with the degree program, debt load upon graduation, and job placement as well as comparison of the School of Divinity’s data with peer schools.
-The 2013-2014 ATS graduating student profile report indicated that students scored the school on the whole effective to very effective in facilitating skill areas, such as preaching, ability to use and interpret Scripture, and knowledge of church doctrine and history (ATS Graduating Student Educational Effectiveness Skills Development 2013-2014).
+The 2015-2016 ATS graduating student profile report indicated that students scored the school on the whole effective to very effective in facilitating skill areas, such as preaching, ability to use and interpret Scripture, and knowledge of church doctrine and history.

 The Graduate School of Arts & Sciences effectively evaluates success with respect to student achievement consistent with its mission to train and mentor future leaders in research, teaching, and innovation for serving humanity (Graduate School Bulletin, p.
 9).Regarding course completion, on the Reynolda Campus, a Graduate School staff member reviews the transcript of each student to ensure that all students about to graduate have fulfilled the course requirements for their degree.
 On the Bowman Gray Campus, a Graduate School staff member also checks this.
 Furthermore, a transcript is sent to the student’s advisor for confirmation that all courses required have been completed.
 No student is given a degree until the course requirements are met.Several individual programs assess student achievement through standardized tests.
 The Graduate Program in Chemistry, for example, administers standardized tests prepared and evaluated by the American Chemical Society.
 These five tests cover the disciplines of analytical, biological, inorganic, organic, and physical chemistry.
 All entering students must pass four of these exams.
 Normally, a student will enroll in a semester-long course in the area and take the exam at the end.
 A passing grade is considered to be above the 50th percentile nationally.
 100% of the entering graduate students in chemistry have achieved this goal over the past five years.
 Students who do not pass the exams, even after completing the semester-long course, may not continue in the program.